sreeix/redis-proxy/Readme.md

 * Automatic slave upgrade on master failure

+* Supports Reads going to Slaves and Writes going to master.
+(Read/Write Forking)

 * Connection Pooling

 * Supports Pipelining

 * Honors Existing Master Slave Configurations( ie. if the  masters and slaves are already setup then it will maintain the same configuration, instead of largescale movement of data)

 Disclaimer
 =============